AhmetZamanis/LoanRequestClassification/Report.md

         -   Kappa greater than 0.6-0.7 is rare, and shows the classifier greatly improves over the predictions of random chance.
-        -   Kappa does take class imbalance into account, but it’s harder to reach a Kappa coefficient much higher than 0.6-0.7 with imbalanced data (see [here](https://thenewstack.io/cohens-kappa-what-it-is-when-to-use-it-and-how-to-avoid-its-pitfalls/) for more details on Kappa).
+        -   Kappa does take class imbalance into account, but it’s harder to reach a higher Kappa coefficient with imbalanced classes, compared to with balanced classes (see [here](https://thenewstack.io/cohens-kappa-what-it-is-when-to-use-it-and-how-to-avoid-its-pitfalls/) for more details on Kappa).
     -   We see the distance based classifiers have a Kappa coefficient